blukatdevelopment/UnchainedWorldsOld/readme.md

 Sure it is.
 It just runs on human brains instead of computers.
 Git gud, scrub. :P

 ## Agile edition
-A simple and flexible base that can be applied to many different settings using content packs.
+A genre-flexible system powered by content packs.

 ## Basic edition
-A minimalistic dungeon crawling system.
+A rules-lite dungeon crawling system.

 ## Core edition
-Crunchy system focused on sandbox play.
+Crunchy dungeon crawling system.